cimm-kzn/3D-MIL-QSAR/README.md

 ## Supplementary packages
 The modelling pipeline is based on two supplementary packages:

 - `QSARmil <https://github.com/KagakuAI/QSARmil>`_ – Molecular multi-instance machine learning
-    - `milearn <https://github.com/KagakuAI/milearn>`_ - Multi-instance machine learning in Python
+- `milearn <https://github.com/KagakuAI/milearn>`_ - Multi-instance machine learning in Pythonn

 Refer to these packages for more examples and application cases.